Posture and Breathing

 Refuse to shrink as you age.
 Stretch.
 Bend.
 Research your hormones and your nutrition.
 Your body remains totally deaf to all your best intentions regardless of how frequently, loudly and elegantly you state them.

-As you improve both posture and breathing energy levels will increase and overall health can be improved.
+As you improve both posture and breathing energy levels will increase, difficulty taking a deep breath will vanish, and overall health can be improved.